X-peco/Algo-Daily/README.md

 > *"Keep pushing forward and being motivated!!!"*

 🇬🇧 **English Version**
-**I started my algorithm-learning journey last month.
+**Recently I started my algorithm-learning journey .
 To be honest, it was quite a struggle to make that decision at the time, since I was still unsure about my future path.
 Also, mastering algorithms isn't a simple thing, especially for a beginner like me.**

 **Why do I say that?
 Because when I first started learning algorithms and tried to solve relevant LeetCode problems, it often happened that I would spend an entire afternoon without being able to solve one!**